harrison-lab-git/lab-website/content/post/welcome_jasmine/index.md

 profile: false
 ---

-**Our latest recruit [Dr. Jasmine Labuda](/authors/jasmine/) joins the Harrison lab as a post-doctoral fellow, having successfully defended her thesis work at the University of California, Davis!
+**Our latest recruit, [Dr. Jasmine Labuda](/authors/jasmine/) joins the Harrison lab as a post-doctoral fellow, having successfully defended her thesis work at the University of California, Davis!
 We're really excited to have you in Seattle, BRI and the lab!**